 Marbling, or intramuscular fat, is what gives Wagyu its melt-in-your-mouth texture and rich buttery taste.
 This is a soft fat with a lower melting point than other breeds, due to the high levels of monounsaturated fatty acids in Wagyu, (MUFA).
 This marbling in terms of flavor means really tasty, melt in your mouth literally.

 Marbling refers to the delicate lines of fat that curl and tendril through a steak.
 Marbling gives beef flavor.
 So it’s graded on how much Intramuscular Fat (IMF) it contains.

-Wagyu is known for its melt in your mouth texture and amazing flavor.
-While the genetics of this breed are very important, how this animal is raised and fed is just as important.
+Wagyu is known for its melt-in-your-mouth texture and amazing flavor.
+While the genetics of this breed is very important, how this animal is raised and fed is just as important.
 At Oostema Farmstead we focus on the nature (genetic makeup) and nurture (lifestyle) of our animals.

 Oostema Farmstead is a proud member of the American Wagyu Association.